 - Ability to maintain existing service levels- means more than the ability to pay for services currently being provided.
-It means the ability to maintain programs in the future that are currently funded from external sources such as state or federal grants where the support is likely to diminish, and where the service cannot practically be eliminated when the funds do disappear.
-It also includes the ability to maintain capital facilities, such as roads and buildings, in a manner that would protect the initial investment in them and keep them in usable condition.
-Finally, it includes the ability to provide funds for future liabilities that may currently be unfunded, such as pension, employee leave, and debt commitments. - Ability to withstand local, regional, and national economic disruptions- is also important because these disruptions may have a major impact on the businesses and individuals who live and work in the locality, and therefore impact the locality's ability to generate new local tax dollars. - Ability to meet the future demands of change- As time passes, localities grow, shrink or stay the same size.
+It means the ability to maintain programs in the future that are currently funded from external sources such as state or federal grants where the support is likely to diminish but the service cannot practically be eliminated if the funds disappear.
+It also includes the ability to maintain capital facilities, such as roads and buildings, in a manner that would protect the initial investment and keep them in usable condition.
+Finally, it includes the ability to provide funds for future liabilities that may currently be unfunded, such as pension, employee leave, and debt commitments. - Ability to withstand local, regional, and national economic disruptions- is also important because these disruptions may have a major impact on the businesses and individuals who live and work in the locality, and therefore impact the locality's ability to generate new local tax dollars.
+Disruptions, as we have learned through recent experience, may also impact expenditures, requiring additional funding to address new challenges. - Ability to meet the future demands of change- as time passes, localities grow, shrink, or stay the same size.
 Each condition has its own set of financial pressures.
 Growth, for example, can force a locality to rapidly assume new debt to finance roads and public facilities, or it can cause a sudden increase in the operating budget to provide necessary services.
-Shrinkage, on the other hand, leaves a locality with the same number of roads and public facilities to maintain but with fewer people to pay for them.
+Shrinkage, on the other hand, leaves a locality with the same number of roads and public facilities to maintain but with a smaller tax base upon which to generate revenue.
+Furthermore, stagnant growth may leave localities vulnerable to macroeconomic conditions like inflation, where increasing service level costs are unsupported by a growthless taxbase.

 The Financial Trend Monitoring System (FTMS) - This report is a management tool that pulls together the pertinent information from the County's budgetary and financial reports, mixes it with the appropriate economic and demographic data, and creates a series of local government financial indicators that, when plotted over a period of time, can be used to monitor changes in financial condition.
 This system assists the Board of Supervisors in setting long-range policy priorities and provides a logical way of introducing long-range considerations into the annual budget process.
-The following discussion has been developed using the International City/County Management Association manual entitled Evaluating Financial Condition, A Handbook for Local Government.
+This report has been developed using the International City/County Management Association manual entitled Evaluating Financial Condition, A Handbook for Local Government.